phpflo/phpflo/src/PhpFlo/FlowTrace/README.md

 You can easily replace this logger with your own PSR compatible one.
 Providing a certain level will give you more detailed information. "debug" will also give you all connects/disconnects, "info" will just provide data flows and data.

 ## Logs
-The logs should be compatible with [flowbased/flowtrace](https://github.com/flowbased/flowtrace) and reproduce flows within Flowhub.
+The logs are compatible with [flowbased/flowtrace](https://github.com/flowbased/flowtrace) and reproduce flows within Flowhub.

 Example of reading the count.fbp file (info):
 ```log